microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Managed identities and RBAC

-Check the App settings of the uploader function app and you should notice that there are no secrets allowing it to access the blob storage.
+Check the App settings of the uploader function app (the one starting with `func-std`) and you should notice that there are no secrets allowing it to access the blob storage.

 ![Upload function app settings](assets/uploader-function-app-settings.png)